enesyesil/house-of-wisdom/README.md

 ## Why This Exists

-Inspired by the original House of Wisdom in Baghdad, this repo is my attempt to blend:
+Inspired by the original House of Wisdom, this repo is my attempt to blend:
 - Technical precision,
 - Historical awareness,
 - And philosophical inquiry.